 click here for a pdf version of this destination write-up - easier to print - no photos

-Namibia provides many examples of the best that Africa has to offer; from abundant and approachable big game in Etosha, plenty of endemic birds to target, the highest sand dunes in the world, and the harsh beauty of the Skeleton Coast.
+Namibia provides many examples of the best that Africa has to offer; from abundant and approachable big game in Etosha, plenty of endemic birds to target, the highest dunes in the world, and the harsh beauty of the Skeleton Coast.
 Needless to say, it offers fantastic photographic opportunities.

 Namibia is still a relatively unknown and sparsely populated country that is politically stable, having achieved independence from South Africa in 1990.
-The infrastructure is first class, with excellent accommodation, food and transport.
+The infrastructure is first class, with good quality accommodation, food and transport.
 In Etosha the game watching is unrivalled, without the attendant crowds experienced in some parts of East Africa.